klipseyuw/INFO-492-Demo/README.md

 - **Real-time Analysis**: Updates predictions based on historical shipment data and current route conditions
 - **Confidence Scoring**: Provides confidence levels (high/medium/low) based on available data points
 - **Predictive Alerts**: New "Predictive Warning" alert type with purple styling and 🔮 icon

+### 🎯 Reinforcement Learning System

+The AI agent learns from human feedback using **few-shot learning** (no custom model training required):

+#### How It Works:
+1. **AI makes a prediction**: Analyzes a shipment and assigns risk score + attack type
+2. **You provide feedback**: Click "🎯 Rate Accuracy" on any alert
+   - Was the risk score appropriate?
+(Yes/No)
+   - Was the attack type correct?
+(Yes/No)
+   - Provide corrections if needed (actual risk score 0-100, actual attack type)
+   - Add optional notes for context
+3. **AI learns immediately**: Next analysis includes recent accurate feedback examples in the prompt
+4. **Continuous improvement**: The more feedback you provide, the more accurate future predictions become

+#### Technical Implementation:
+- **Few-Shot Learning**: No model fine-tuning needed; feedback examples are injected into prompts
+- **Stored in Database**: `AlertFeedback` model stores corrections with original AI predictions
+- **Automatic Enrichment**: `/api/ai` fetches 5 most recent accurate feedback examples before each analysis
+- **Free & Effective**: Works with any OpenRouter model without additional costs

+#### Best Practices:
+- Rate alerts immediately after simulations for best learning
+- Provide detailed notes explaining why predictions were wrong
+- Focus on correcting high-severity alerts first
+- Review learning examples in database via Prisma Studio

 ### 🧪 Integrated Testing & Simulation
 Generate realistic operational + adversarial data: